Broccoli helps with Menopause Relief!

 Broccoli is a great source of calcium, containing 20 percent of the recommended daily intake for women.
 Daily consumption of broccoli is a great means of strengthening bones and lessening the risk of osteoporosis for those who cannot tolerate dairy (iii).
 Broccoli is also a great source of potassium and a vegetable protein.

-The following is an easy and yummy recipe to get your daily serving of broccoli.
-ENJOY!
+Check out our Broccoli Super Slaw Recipe is an easy and yummy meal idea to get your daily serving of broccoli.

 Also try, EZestro™ from Edica Naturals.